-You don't see the names Gray Gaulding and Joe Graf Jr. pop up all that often in the NASCAR news cycle, but last year the Xfinity Series drivers made headlines after they got into a fight at the Martinsville Speedway race in April.
+You don't see the names Gray Gaulding and Joe Graf Jr. pop up all that often in the NASCAR news cycle, but the Xfinity Series drivers made headlines in 2021 after they got into a fight at the Martinsville Speedway race in April.
 The feuding racers needed to be physically separated from each other by NASCAR officials after they started scrapping on the ground like a couple of cage fighters.

 The tussle in the garage area all started following an incident on lap 176, when Gaulding, who was running behind Graf, made contact with his car, sending it into the car of Blaine Perkins and causing both to crash.
 Hey, that's short track racing for you.

 Short.
 Track.
 Racing. ?@graygaulding and @Joegrafjr had a dust-up in the garage after the conclusion of the race. pic.twitter.com/pgznqwWeZ1